Memory Sports

 Cliquez ici pour lire cette page en français

-The 2023 National Memory Championship will be held on Sunday November 19 in Montreal and Vancouver!
+The 2024 National Memory Championship will be held on Sunday November 17 in Montreal and Vancouver!
+Probably also in Edmonton.

-Please refer to the front page of this website for more details about those events.
+Please refer to the front page of this website for more details about this events.

 Past CMSA Memory Championships:

-• The 2023 Honorary Memory Challenge results have just been published.
+• The 2023 Honorary Memory Challenge was held online in October 2023.
 Results for all honorary memory challenges can be seen on this page.

 • The 2022 National Memory Championship was held on Sunday November 27 simultaneously in Montreal and Vancouver.
 Braden Adams won the Canadian memory champion title again this year!
 He established two new Canadian memory records by memorizing 474 digits in 10 minutes and a full deck of cards in 30.4 seconds.
 Emanuele Regnani from Rome, Italy, managed to outperform Braden by a small margin and get the very best overall scores of all participants!